Last updated: September 8th, 2023

 Assetto Corsa Content Manager gives you a list of useful new features and improves a lot of the existing stuff including:

-- Management for cars, car skins, showrooms, fonts, weather, and other types of content
+• Management for cars, car skins, showrooms, fonts, weather, and other types of content

-- Repair tool for obsolete car mods or mods with common errors
+• Repair tool for obsolete car mods or mods with common errors

-- Flexible filters
+• Flexible filters

-- Car setups, Quick Drive, control presets and replay sharing
+• Car setups, Quick Drive, control presets and replay sharing

-- Content installation, built-in web browser to find and quickly install new mods
+• Content installation, built-in web browser to find and quickly install new mods

-- Car previews updating, using either Custom Showroom or AC Showroom
+• Car previews updating, using either Custom Showroom or AC Showroom

-- Livery editor
+• Livery editor

-- Weather editor
+• Weather editor

-Assetto Corsa Content Manager couldn’t make it easier to start modifying and improving Assetto Corsa – it’s brilliant as a beginner but so convenient too.
-A must-have for your Assetto Corsa setup.
-And I mean, a must-have – look at how the tyre smoke is moved by passing cars thanks to the way particles are rendered using the custom shaders pack and Sol, which we’ll be looking at in just a moment:
+And I mean, it’s a must-have – check out how tyre smoke is moved by passing cars thanks to the way particles are rendered by the Custom Shaders Patch (CSP) and Sol, which we’ll be looking at in just a moment:

 Want to learn how to mod Assetto Corsa to make it look and sound even better?
 Let’s do some mod installations!